Yuichiroh/util/README.md

 # util4s
-An utility library for scala
+A scala utility library for my personal use

 The library includes: